About the project

 What are parking minimums?

-Traditionally Land Use Bylaws have included the use of minimum parking stall requirements, where the number of stalls required for a business to provide is determined by the business type, and the size and/or capacity of the building.
+Traditionally, Land Use Bylaws have included the use of minimum parking stall requirements, where the number of stalls required for a business to provide is determined by the business type, and the size and/or capacity of the building.

 Disadvantages of parking minimums

-These parking minimums have been found to result in an over supply of parking for several different uses throughout Town, because the minimum parking requirements often exceed the demand for parking.
+These parking minimums have been found to result in an oversupply of parking for several different uses throughout Town, because the minimum parking requirements often exceed the demand for parking.
 In addition, there are a number of other issues that often result from mandating minimum parking requirements, including:

-• Overestimating the need for parking, resulting in vacant parking lots where additional building may be provided.
+- Overestimating the need for parking, resulting in vacant parking lots where additional building may be provided.

-• Discouraging the use of other more active modes of transportations (i.e. cycling, pedestrians, public transit use).
+- Discouraging the use of other more active modes of transportations (i.e. cycling, pedestrians, public transit use).

-• Parking costs money, and that cost is indirectly passed onto the consumers, businesses and taxpayers.
+- Parking costs money, and that cost is indirectly passed onto the consumers, businesses and taxpayers.

-• Designing our communities for vehicles rather than people.
+- Designing our communities for vehicles rather than people.

-Why is this change being proposed?
+Why was this change proposed?

 The removal of parking minimums would allow businesses and development to determine how much parking makes sense for their development, rather than relying on parking rates within the Land Use Bylaw.
 This is expected to provide relief for businesses, create walkable and attractive communities and make Cochrane a more sustainable community.